Russia mourns victims of deadly concert hall attack | Law-Order

 Russia mourns victims of deadly concert hall attack

 "The whole country and our entire people are grieving with you."
-The Islamic State claimed responsibility for Friday's attack, but Putin has not publicly mentioned the militant group in connection with the attackers, who he said had been trying to escape to Ukraine, He asserted that some on "the Ukrainian side" had prepared to spirit them across the border.
+Islamic State claimed responsibility for Friday's attack, but Putin has not publicly mentioned the Islamist militant group in connection with the attackers, who he said had been trying to escape to Ukraine.

 Russia lowered flags to half-mast on Sunday for a day of mourning after scores of people were gunned down with automatic weapons at a rock concert outside Moscow in the deadliest attack inside Russia for two decades.

-President Vladimir Putin declared a national day of mourning after pledging to track down and punish all those behind the attack, which left 133 people dead, including three children, and more than 150 were injured.
+President Vladimir Putin declared a national day of mourning after pledging to track down and punish all those behind the attack, in which 133 people were killed, including three children, and more than 150 injured.
 "I express my deep, sincere condolences to all those who lost their loved ones," Putin said in an address to the nation on Saturday, his first public comments on the attack.
 "The whole country and our entire people are grieving with you."

-The Islamic State claimed responsibility for Friday's attack, but Putin has not publicly mentioned the militant group in connection with the attackers, who he said had been trying to escape to Ukraine, He asserted that some on "the Ukrainian side" had prepared to spirit them across the border.
+Islamic State claimed responsibility for Friday's attack, but Putin has not publicly mentioned the Islamist militant group in connection with the attackers, who he said had been trying to escape to Ukraine.
+He asserted that some on "the Ukrainian side" had prepared to spirit them across the border.
 Ukraine has repeatedly denied any role in the attack, which Putin also blamed on "international terrorism".

 It was the deadliest attack on Russian territory since the 2004 Beslan school siege, when Islamist militants took more than 1,000 people, including hundreds of children, hostage.
-Long lines formed in Moscow on Saturday to donate blood.
+Long lines formed in Moscow to donate blood.
+Blood banks said on Sunday they now had enough blood supplies for four to six months.

-In the southwestern city of Voronezh, people were laying flowers and lighting candles at a monument to children who died there in a World War Two bombing, in solidarity with those who died in the attack near Moscow.
-"We, like the whole country, are with you," the governor of the Voronezh region, Alexander Gusev, said on the Telegram messaging app.
+Across Moscow, billboards carried a picture of a single candle, the date of the attack and the words "We mourn".
+In other cities, people laid flowers.
+Countries around the world have expressed horror at the attack and sent their condolences to the Russian people.

 GUNMEN Putin said 11 people had been detained, including the four gunmen, who fled the concert hall and made their way to the Bryansk region, about 340 km (210 miles) southwest of Moscow.